Automate GitHub Release Emails with n8n HTTP and Email Nodes

 Deployment Guide

-Once tested, activate the workflow by toggling it “On” in the n8n editor.
+Once testing completes, activate the workflow toggle in the n8n editor.

-Use the execution logs panel to monitor runs and catch any errors.
+Use the execution log to check runs and errors.

 Promoted by BULDRR AI